-SYS\SRS field descriptions
+SYS_SRS field descriptions

 Field Description

 7 POR Power-On Reset

-PON Reset was caused by the power-on detection logic.
+FOR Reset was caused by the power-on detection logic.
 When the internal supply voltage was ramping up at the time, the low-voltage reset (LVR) status bit is also set to indicate that the reset occurred while the internal supply was below the LVR threshold.

 NOTE: This bit POR to 1, LVR to uncertain value and reset to 0 at any other conditions.

 0 Reset not caused by POR.

 1 POR caused reset.

 6 PIN External Reset Pin

 Reset was caused by an active low level on the external reset pin.

 0 Reset not caused by external reset pin.

 1 Reset came from external reset pin.

 5 WDOG Watchdog (WDOG)

 Reset was caused by the WDOG timer timing out.
 This reset source may be blocked by WDOGE = 0.

 0 Reset not caused by WDOG timeout.

 1 Reset caused by WDOG timeout.

 4 ILOP Illegal Opcode

-ILOP Reset was caused by an attempt to execute an unimplemented or illegal opcode.
+Reset was caused by an attempt to execute an unimplemented or illegal opcode.
 The STOP instruction is considered illegal if stop is disabled by STOPE = 0 in the SOPT register.
 The BGND instruction is considered illegal if active background mode is disabled by ENBDM = 0 in the BDCSC register.

 0 Reset not caused by an illegal opcode.

 1 Reset caused by an illegal opcode.

-3 Reserved This field is reserved.
-This read-only field is reserved and always has the value 0.
+3 ILAD Illegal Address

+Reset was caused by an attempt to access a illegal address.
+The illegal address is captured in illegal address register (ILLAH:ILLAL).

+0 Reset not caused by an illegal address.

+1 Reset caused by an illegal address.

-2 Internal Clock Source Module Reset
+2 LOC Internal Clock Source Module Reset

-LOC Reset was caused by an ICS module reset.
+Reset was caused by an ICS module reset.

 0 Reset not caused by ICS module.

 1 Reset caused by ICS module.

 1 LVD Low Voltage Detect

-If the LVDRE bit is set in run mode or both LVDRE and LVDSE bits are set in stop mode, and the supply drops below the LVD trip voltage, an LVD reset will occur.
+Field Description If the LVDRE bit is set in run mode or both LVDRE and LVDSE bits are set in stop mode, and the supply drops below the LVD trip voltage, an LVD reset will occur.
 This bit is also set by POR.
 NOTE: This bit reset to 1 on POR and LVR and reset to 0 on other reset.
+0 Reset not caused by LVD trip or POR.
+1 Reset caused by LVD trip or POR.
+0 Reserved This field is reserved.
+This read-only field is reserved and always has the value 0.

-SYS\SRS field descriptions (continued)
+SYS_SRS field descriptions (continued)